swlaschin/fsharpforfunandprofit.com/content/posts/designing-weaving-software/index.md

   | Mirrored of ColorPatternUnit
 ```

-Now we are running into the same problem that you often have with inheritance heirarchies in object-oriented design.
+Now we are running into the same problem that you often have with inheritance hierarchies in object-oriented design.
 There is some special case that doesn't fit.

 This particular case can be handled by adding another type parameter to represent a "transform".